Samuel B. Holabird

-Samuel Beckley Holabird (June 16, 1826 - February 3, 1907) was a career officer in the United States Army.
+Samuel Beckley Holabird (June 16, 1826 – February 3, 1907) was a career officer in the United States Army.
 A Union Army veteran of the American Civil War, Holabird attained the rank of brigadier general and is most notable for his service as the Army's Quartermaster General, a position he held from 1883 to 1890.

 Early life

-Samuel B. Holabird was born in Canaan, Connecticut on June 16, 1826, the son of Hoatio Nelson Holabird and Amanda Malvina (Beckley) Holabird.
+Samuel B. Holabird was born in Canaan, Connecticut on June 16, 1826, the son of Horatio Nelson Holabird and Amanda Malvina (Beckley) Holabird.
 He was educated in Canaan and at Winsted Academy in Winchester, Connecticut and Amenia Seminary in Amenia, New York.

 Holabird attended the United States Military Academy and graduated in 1849 ranked 31st in a class of 43.
 He received his commission as a second lieutenant (by brevet) of Infantry, and was assigned to the 1st Infantry Regiment at Fort Brown, Texas.

 Start of career

 Holabird performed frontier and scouting duties at Fort Brown, Fort Duncan and Fort McIntosh from 1849 to 1850.
 He received his permanent commission as a second lieutenant on June 10, 1850.

 From 1850 to 1858, Holabird performed quartermaster, frontier, and scouting duties at Ringgold Barracks, Fort Terrett, Fort Duncan, and Fort McKavett.
 He was promoted to first lieutenant on May 31, 1855.
 From 1858 to 1859, Holabird was on recruiting duty, and he served as the adjutant of the United States Military Academy from 1859 to 1861.
 On May 13, 1861, Holabird was promoted to captain.